-Instead, investigating beforehand whether your private label has a possible audience is a more realistic way to estimate your new venture’s success.
+Instead, investigating beforehand whether your amazon private label has a possible audience is a more realistic way to estimate your new venture’s success.
 A trending product might have demand, but upon further inspection, you realize the niche is already oversaturated.
 It would not be easy to go head to head with competitors who already have established their place.

 Moreover, your analysis may reveal some unexpected obstacles such as country-based restrictions or safety standards that you have to comply with.
-Therefore, research is key to finding the potential products and unique selling points to convince your customers.
+Therefore, research is key to finding potential products and unique selling points to convince your customers.